NilsJS/GetttingData/README.md

 #Getting and Cleaning Data - Course Project

 The data can be found here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip The data must be stored locally.
 Extract the content of the subdirectory UCI HAR Dataset/, into the same directory in which run_analysis.R resides.
-The data will ahve two subdirectories, test and train.
+The data will have two subdirectories, test and train.

 #The goal of this script:
 1. Merge the training and test sets to create one data set